 (Offered as HIST 457 [US] and FAMS 315.)A research seminar, this course will enroll eight students from Amherst College and eight from Holyoke Community College, and will be taught on alternate weeks at both colleges.
 The city of Holyoke will be the focus of individual and collective research.
 Students will form research teams (one Amherst, one HCC student in each) and choose a topic for research.
 Each student will write a research paper based on primary sources, but the results of that research will also go into a collective data base and an ARIS historical simulation project.
 The latter will allow students (and, eventually, anyone who wishes to access the program) to create visual and narrative simulations about Holyoke history.
 For example, a research team might generate a “typical” Irish immigrant family story, recounting migration, settlement, work experience, marriage and family growth, political and union affiliations, etc. Another might investigate the anti-immigrant or anti-Catholic movement, perhaps by generating a “typical” Yankee family story; still another might look into the building of the canals and the growth of factory economy, or the architectural evolution of the city, any of which might make use of the GPS and other visual capacities of the ARIS system.
 Technical support will be available to assist in these efforts.
 Much of the first half of the course will be devoted to intensive readings and discussions about immigration, urban development, industrialization, etc. However, from the start, students will be expected to become familiar with the ARIS program and to begin to generate ideas for research.
 Most of the latter weeks of the course will be devoted to research, writing, and oral reports to the class.
 One three-hour class meeting per week.

 Admission with consent of the instructor.
 Limited to 8 Amherst juniors and seniors.
 Spring semester.
-Professors Couvares and Clinton (Holyoke Community College).2014-15: Not offered
+Professors Couvares and Clinton (Holyoke Community College).2019-20: Offered in Spring 2020

 [LA or US] The U.S.-Mexican borderland has been the site of violent conflict over race and nationality.
 The way race and nation have been defined, and the ways these definitions have changed over time, has been linked intimately with struggles over politics, economics, and culture in a land that is short on ecological resources, but rich in mineral wealth and ideal for commercial agriculture.
 Central themes include state and nation formation; nationalism; indigenous politics; Mexican-American politics; constructions of whiteness; gender; violence; industrialization; colonialism and imperialist expansion; and cultural improvisation.
 In addition to secondary readings, the class incorporates original documents, music, film and images.
 This is a history research seminar.
 As such, we will learn how to find and interpret original documents; how to develop original research questions that contribute to current historical debates; and how to formulate effective analytical questions and historical arguments.
 Students will be required to complete an independent research paper.
 Two meetings per week.

 Limited to 15 students.
 Not open to first-year students; preference given to junior history majors who plan to write theses.
 Spring semester.
-Professor López.2014-15: Not offered
+Professor López.2019-20: Not offered

 (Offered as HIST 477 [AS] and ALSC 462 [J].)
 The varied names given to the fifteen years of war conducted by Japan-the Pacific War, the Great East Asian War, the Fifteen-Year War, World War II, and the Asian-Pacific War-reflect the conflicting perspectives that arise from that war.
 How has the experience of a fifteen-year war during the 1930s and 1940s shaped memory and history in Japan, East Asia, and the United States?
 This seminar begins with this broad question and pursues related questions: How are the memory and history of war intertwined in both national and international politics?
 What forms of memory have been included and excluded from dominant historical narratives and commemorative devices?
 How does critical historiography intersect with the politics and passions of memory?
 We will use oral histories, primary documents, film, and scholarship to guide our thoughts and discussions.
 We will begin with a brief history of Japan’s Fifteen-Year War and move on to prominent debates concerning the history and memory of that war.
 Short response papers and a research paper will be required.
 One class meeting per week.